 In addition to providing legal services to his clients, Dan has taught seminars in patent prosecution as an Adjunct Professor of Law at The University of California, Hastings College of the Law and at Washington University in St. Louis.

-Dan is a frequent speaker on the topics of patent portfolio development strategies and patent law reform, and an active member of the American Intellectual Property Law Association (AIPLA).
-As part of his AIPLA duties, Dan coordinates the World IP Day events throughout the United States.
+Dan is a frequent speaker on the topics of patent portfolio development strategies and patent law reform, and an active member of the American Intellectual Property Law Association (AIPLA) and the International Association for the Protection of Intellectual Property (AIPPI).
+Dan coordinates the World IP Day events throughout the United States for AIPLA and serves as the U.S. Representative on the Standing Committee on IT and Internet for AIPPI.
 Prior to joining Fenwick, Dan was a legal intern in the U.S. Senate, where he worked on the Judiciary Committee for Senator Russ Feingold.